meitar/mailchimp-user-sync/readme.txt

 Synchronize your registered WordPress users with a MailChimp list of your choice.

-**This plugin is still in beta.
-You can definitely use it but it _could_ be subject to changes breaking backwards compatibility.**

-> This plugin is an add-on for the [MailChimp for WordPress plugin](https://wordpress.org/plugins/mailchimp-for-wp/).
-> To use it, you need at least MailChimp for WordPress v2.2.3 or MailChimp for WordPress Premium 2.5.5.
+> To use MailChimp Sync, please install either the free or the premium version of the [MailChimp for WordPress plugin](https://mc4wp.com/#utm_source=wp-plugin-repo&utm_medium=mailchimp-sync&utm_campaign=info/).

 = MailChimp Sync, at a glance.. =

 MailChimp Sync will watch for changes in your WordPress user base and automatically synchronize any changes with a selected MailChimp list.

-- New users are automatically subscribed to your MailChimp list.
+- Automatically subscribe new users to your MailChimp list.
+- Sync all profile changes with MailChimp, even when a user's email address changes.
-- When user data changes, the MailChimp subscriber will be updated as well. **Even when their email address is changed.**
+- When a user is deleted, the associated MailChimp subscriber will be unsubscribed as well.
-- Deleted users will be unsubscribed from the selected MailChimp list as well.
-- You can choose to only synchronize a specific user role, eg "customers"
+- Synchronize all user roles or a specific one, eg all users with the "customer" role.
-- Manually have MailChimp Sync synchronize all existing users.
+- Synchronize all existing users
 - Choose whether you want to use double opt-in and send a welcome email to new subscribers.
 - WP CLI commands to synchronize a large amount of WordPress users at once.